IHE/ITI.MHDS/input/pagecontent/volume-1.md

 1. The Document Registry SHALL confirm its identity to the requesting system by use of the [ATNA Secure Node](https://profiles.ihe.net/ITI/TF/Volume1/ch-9.html#9.1.1.1) or [Secure Application](https://profiles.ihe.net/ITI/TF/Volume1/ch-9.html#9.1.1.2) TLS protocol using a Certificate assigned to the Document Registry.
 2. When the Authorization Option is implemented and enabled, the Document Registry SHALL confirm the client identity using the [IUA](https://profiles.ihe.net/ITI/IUA/index.html) Profile.
 3. Additional policy driven requirements, not specified here, may also apply.
 Such as enforcement at the Document Registry of Patient-specific Consent Directives.
 4. The Document Registry SHALL validate that the subject of the find or retrieve request is a Patient that is a recognized Patient within the Community.
-The Patient identity must be recognized by the approved [PMIR Patient Identity Manager](https://profiles.ihe.net/ITI/TF/Volume1/ch-49.html) system.
-This may be accomplished by a query of the [PMIR](https://profiles.ihe.net/ITI/TF/Volume1/ch-49.html) manager, by way of a cached internal patient database, or other means.
+The Patient identity must be recognized by the approved [PMIR Patient Identity Registry](https://profiles.ihe.net/ITI/TF/Volume1/ch-49.html) system.
+This may be accomplished by a query of the [PMIR](https://profiles.ihe.net/ITI/TF/Volume1/ch-49.html) registry, by way of a cached internal patient database, or other means.
 5. The Document Registry SHALL provide the persisted resources to the grouped [MHD Document Responder](https://profiles.ihe.net/ITI/MHD/1331_actors_and_transactions.html#133114-document-responder) in support of the [Document Responder](https://profiles.ihe.net/ITI/MHD/1331_actors_and_transactions.html#133114-document-responder) duties to return results.
 6. The Document Registry, if the Authorization Option is used, SHALL confirm that only authorized results are returned.
 7. The Document Registry SHALL record a success or failure event into the [ATNA Audit Record Repository](https://profiles.ihe.net/ITI/TF/Volume1/ch-9.html#9.1.1.3).